6-minute read

 Your business earns £25,000 in a tax year, but your allowable expenses add up to £5,000.
 You only need to pay tax on £20,000, which is your taxable profit.

-When you’re completing your tax return, these are some of the costs that usually count as allowable business expenses.
+When you’re completing your tax return, there are certain costs that usually count as allowable business expenses.

 You can claim business expenses for items that you’d usually use for less than two years.
 This includes business stationery like:

-You can also include business equipment that you’ll keep for a longer time, like computers and printers and other computer software, but you may have to claim these as capital allowances if you don’t use cash basis accounting.
+You can also include business equipment that you’ll keep for a longer time, like computers, printers, and other computer software – but you may have to claim these as capital allowances if you don’t use cash basis accounting.

 You can claim expenses for: